 - Compute y² = x³ + 7 mod p

-- If the parity of y doesn't match the prefix, use p − y
+- If the parity of y does not match the required parity, use p − y

 When Satoshi Nakamoto designed Bitcoin, he chose secp256k1 over the more common NIST curves.
 Several factors likely influenced this decision: